nicholsonz/Insure-CRM/README.md

 ## Installation

-No fancy package managers are needed here.
-Just create the "clientdb" database and then import the clientdb.sql file into your database, and then edit the dbconfig.php file for your database variables.
+You don't need any fancy package managers here.
+Just create the "clientdb" database, import the clientdb.sql file into your database, and then edit the dbconfig.php file for your database variables.

 Create a user and assign a password for the database.
-Be sure to change the user and password for your system.
+Be sure to change the username and password for your system.

 (MySQL/MariaDB)